aammd/MS_computational_ecology_opinion/compecol.md

 "computational literacy" -- the ability to abstract, and automate, a system in order to generate predictions through computer simulations and their validation.
-One of the strengths of SDMs is that they can be used either for predictions or explanations of where a given species occur [@ElitLeat09] and can be corroborated with empirical data.
-To calculate $\text{P}(S | E)$ is to make a prediction (what are the chances of observing species $S$ at a given location), that can be refined, validated, or rejected based on cross-validation [@Hijm12] or *de novo* field samplig [@WestKuma16].
-To understand $E$, *i.e.* the environmental aspects that determine species presence, is to form an explanation of a distribution that relates to the natural history of a species.
+One of the strengths of SDMs is that they can be used either for predictions or explanations of where a given species occurs [@ElitLeat09] and can be corroborated with empirical data.
+To calculate $\text{P}(S | E)$ is to make a prediction (what are the chances of observing species $S$ at a given location), that can be refined, validated, or rejected based on cross-validation [@Hijm12] or *de novo* field sampling [@WestKuma16].
+To understand $E$, *i.e.* the environmental variables that determine species presence, is to form an explanation of a distribution that relates to the natural history of a species.

 SDMs originated as statistical and correlative models, and are now incorporating